The 50 Best American Whiskeys and Bourbons You Can Buy Right Now

 George Dickel

 Owned by drinks giant Diageo, what we now know as George Dickel was first bottled in 1964, although Dickel himself started in the whisky business in 1870.
-The Tennessee whisky giant — yes, with no “e” — has significantly raised its game since General Manager and Distiller Nicole Austin has come on board.
+The Tennessee whisky giant — yes, with no “e” — has significantly raised its game since General Manager and Distiller Nicole Austin came on board.

 Drink: Their 2019 Bottled-in-Bond release has won pretty much every major whiskey award — you’ll never find it at the original $40 price point, but the annual follow-ups have been just as good (and inexpensive).
-And Dickel’s recent collaboration with Leopold Bros is a standout.
+And Dickel’s collaboration with Leopold Bros is a standout.

 Angel’s Envy Kentucky Straight Bourbon Whiskey Finished in Port Wine Barrels